Aurora Mobile Limited (JG) CEO Weidong Luo on Q1 2020 Results - Earnings Call Transcript

 Ryan Roberts

 Got you.
 Okay.
-That's very helpful.
+That's actually, yeah, it is very helpful.
 And if we look at like maybe how the rest of the year is tracking, and I know it's obviously early to kind of think about second-half.
 But I'm curious, people that you're talking to and kind of activity you're seeing, can you give us a sense of how your second-half is looking?
 We're hearing from other people in the market that second-half is looking increasingly, I guess, better than perhaps, it looked maybe, I don't know, a couple of months ago, and I want to get a sense of what you guys are seeing?

 Yes.
-Currently, we feel very comfortable about the second quarter.
-From macroeconomic perspective we think it is healthy, business has returned to normal.
+Currently, we feel very comfortable about the outlook of the second quarter.
+From macroeconomic perspective we think it is healthy, business has resumed to normal.
 And specifically to our business, like Developer Service that should continue to grow very nicely in the second quarter.
 Because, if you look at even in the first quarter, actually, we achieved very good numbers for the Developer Service, the Subscription business.
 Even in the first quarter, we had a 41% year-over-year growth, not to mention, the second-half of this year.
-So, we are very confident about this Subscription business.
+So, we are very confident about the Subscription business.

-And for the Value-Added service, I think this business is -- we are already seeing the strong ramp up quarter-over-quarter triple-digit growth.
+And for the Value-Added Service, I think this business is -- we are already seeing the strong ramp up quarter-over-quarter triple-digit growth.
 And we are very confident the growth momentum will continue.
-And we expect a significant revenue contribution as well as margin contribution from this SaaS business in the second-half.
+And we expect a significant revenue contribution as well as margin contribution from this [SaaS] business in the second-half.

 And for the SaaS business in the second-half, we think the recovery should already be completed by the end of second quarter, in the third quarter and the fourth quarter, we should see financial risk management as well as the iZone.
 These two businesses, we saw decline in the first quarter.
 But the things have come back to normal, and we should expect the revenue pick up from these two segments.

 And for the market intelligence, actually, that business in the first quarter even under the coronavirus, we saw very nice double-digit growth.
-And this we are continuing in the second half.
+And this growth, we are continuing in the second half.

 And for the Targeted Marketing business, actually this legacy business as I mentioned that it becomes less and less relevant regardless in terms of our revenue -- to our margin contribution.
-So, probably in some point of time in the third quarter or fourth quarter, you will see this business going to be removed from our disclosure.
+So, probably in some point of time in the third quarter or fourth quarter, you will see this business is going to be removed from our disclosure.

 So, net-net, we are very confident about second-half.
-I think in the third quarter, we reached a low point, and we are very confident about the growth trajectory for both the revenue, as well as the margin from third quarter.
+I think in the first quarter, we reached a low point, and we are very confident about the growth trajectory for both the revenue, as well as the margin from first quarter.

 Ryan Roberts

 Thanks for such a detailed answer.
 If I could just tack on one real quick one.
 Just a follow-up if you allow.
 On the margin you just mentioned, it looks like for Developer Services and SaaS, that kind of -- I guess, everything ex Targeted Marketing.
 Looks like the gross margin was around 74% and about 6% or so for Targeted Marketing.
 Fitting, kind of the earlier discussion you guys were giving us on earlier calls about how shifting to this newer model, the SaaS model billing is going to be margin to accretive.
 I just want to double check my -- that math is roughly correct and also just get a sense of how the margin should be tracking as this transition completes, or let's say progresses further later in the second-half?
-Thanks.
-Bye.
+Thanks, Fei.

 Yes, you're right.
 Actually your math is very accurate, it's the same as mine.
-So non Targeted Marketing actually on a blended basis, all the businesses they pretty much share similar margin profile.
+So non-Targeted Marketing actually on a blended basis, all those business they pretty much share similar margin profile.
 Gross margin profile is about like you know 74%.
-It might have some small fluctuation from quarter-to-quarter, but around the 75%-ish.
+It might have some small fluctuation from quarter-over-quarter, but around the 75%-ish.
 That's the right number to think about.

-And for the Targeted Marketing business for first quarter is 6%.
+And for the Targeted Marketing business for the first quarter it is 6%.
 But since this business is not going to grow.
 And the non-Targeted Marketing business is going to grow in revenue, right?
-So you should expect the overall, the company growth margin to improve meaningfully in the second quarter compared to the first quarter.
+So you should expect the overall, the Company’s gross margin to improve meaningfully in the second quarter compared to the first quarter.

-And as the growth continue to kick in for the non-Targeted Marketing business in the second-half, the margin should have continued to grow on a quarterly basis.
-Ideally, actually, if you remove Targeted Marketing business, but today we’re at 74% of gross margin.
+And as the growth continue to kick in for the non-Targeted Marketing business in the second-half, the margin should continue to grow on a quarterly basis.
+Ideally, actually, if you remove Targeted Marketing business, but today, we will have 74% of gross margin.
 That's the direction we are aiming towards.

 Ryan Roberts